Normal processing time

 No fee

-You can be registered as a self-employed person if you have established and run your own business in Denmark.
+You can get an EU residence document if you are an EU/EEA or Swiss citizen and have established and now run your own business in Denmark.

 You must run your own business and bear the financial risk associated with it.
 The purpose of the business must be financial gain.